jakesower/spectragraph/packages/multi-api-store/README.md

 - **create** - Create new resources using configured API handlers
 - **update** - Update existing resources using configured API handlers
 - **delete** - Delete resources using configured API handlers
+- **upsert** - Create or update resources based on whether they have an ID
-- **upsert/merge** - Not supported (throws `StoreOperationNotSupportedError`)
+- **merge** - Not supported (throws `StoreOperationNotSupportedError`)

-Write operations (create, update, delete) are only available when the corresponding API handlers are configured for each resource type.
+Write operations (create, update, delete, upsert) are only available when the corresponding API handlers are configured for each resource type.
 If a handler is not provided, the operation will throw a `StoreOperationNotSupportedError`.

 ### Special Handlers